Scrape Costco Product Prices with Python (Search + Pagination + Product Pages)

 - product URL

-- maybe price (sometimes only on product page)
+- optional displayed price (sometimes visible on cards)

 from bs4 import BeautifulSoup